mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 If I enjoyed reading your write up, you will get a good score.
 If I don't enjoy reading it, you will get a bad score.
 Therefore, I recommend you show me drafts of your progress.
-I'll give you advice on how to make your writ eup more fun.
+I'll give you advice on how to make your write up more fun.

 If you visit the writing center, I will give you +5 points of extra credit on this assignment.
 (You'll also get a much higher grade anyways.)